 - and 2000mm @ 1,000kg for a 40mm Square.

 - Loose u-bolts are caused by vibration fatigue.

 If you have doubts, put a straight edge on your axle beam.
-If the gap is more than 5mm, you are getting vibration fatigue.
-The bigger the gap, the bigger the problem.
+If the gap is more than 5mm, you will get vibration fatigue.
+The more significant the gap, the bigger the problem.